 - Bitter food enters the heart and small intestine, assisting to cool the body and dry dampness

-- Spicy food enters the lunges and large intestine, it is an excellent for stimulating your appetite
+- Spicy food enters the lungs and large intestine, it is an excellent for stimulating your appetite

 As demonstrated here, food helps to nourish your body and aid many of its internal functions.
 When any of them are lacking, you can expect the associated body’s functions to struggle.